Analemma

 Afternoon analemma photo taken in 1998–99 in Murray Hill, New Jersey, U.S., by Jack Fishburn.
 The Bell Laboratories building is in the foreground.

-In astronomy, an analemma (/ˌænəˈlɛmə/; from Ancient Greek ἀνάλημμα (analēmma) 'support') (Note: The word is rare in English, not to be found in most dictionaries.
-The Greek plural would be analemmata, but in English analemmas is more commonly used.) is a diagram showing the position of the Sun in the sky as seen from a fixed location on Earth at the same mean solar time over the course of a year.
+In astronomy, an analemma (/ˌænəˈlɛmə/; from Ancient Greek ἀνάλημμα (analēmma) 'support') (Note: The word is now rare in English.The Oxford English Dictionary does not give a plural form, but the Greek plural would be analemmata.
+In English analemmas is more commonly used.) is a diagram showing the position of the Sun in the sky as seen from a fixed location on Earth at the same mean solar time over the course of a year.
 The change of position is a result of the shifting of the angle in the sky of the path that the Sun takes in respect to the stars (the ecliptic).
 The diagram resembles a figure eight.
 Globes of the Earth often display an analemma as a two-dimensional figure of equation of time ("sun fast") vs. declination of the Sun.

 The north–south component of the analemma results from the change in the Sun's declination due to the tilt of Earth's axis of rotation as it orbits around the Sun.
 The east–west component results from the nonuniform rate of change of the Sun's right ascension, governed by the combined effects of Earth's axial tilt and its orbital eccentricity.

 An analemma can be photographed by keeping a camera at a fixed location and orientation and taking multiple exposures throughout the year, always at the same time of day (disregarding daylight saving time and in as little cloud cover as possible).

 Although the term analemma usually refers to Earth's solar analemma, it can be applied to other celestial bodies as well.